Community Development and Health Promotion

 Community Development and Health Promotion activities at DPNCHC use advocacy, health education, and personals skill development to increase the ability of vulnerable populations to positively affect their own health outcomes.

-By engaging and organizing community members, we work to address barriers to health and wellbeing such as low income, unemployment, lack of adequate and affordable housing, social isolation, limited access to medical care and healthy food, and discrimination.
+By engaging and organizing community members, we work to address barriers to health and well-being.

 To get involved, contact Gabrielle Langlois, Community Development and Health Promoter at firstname.lastname@example.org or 416-656-8025 ext.
 204